RIKEN-RCCS/lens3/doc/user-guide.md

 ## Glossary

-* __Pool__: A management unit of S3 buckets.
-It corresponds to a single MinIO instance.
+* __bucket pool__: A management unit of S3 buckets.
+It corresponds to
+  a single MinIO instance.

 ## Changes from v1.1 to v1.2

 * Host-style naming of buckets is dropped.
 * Some rich features are dropped.
-* Bucket name space is shared by all users.
-Bucket names must be exclusive.
+* Bucket name space become shared by all users.
+Bucket names must be distinct.
 * Some locking in accessing Redis are omitted.
-Operations by an administrator might be sloppy.
+Operations by the administrator tool might be sloppy.
+* A MC command is directly invoked at Wui host to change a setting of a MinIO instance.
+A MC command was only invoked at Mux (by way of Manager) in v1.1.